 By reporting on the potential impact on land that lies within, contains, or is adjacent to legally protected areas, as well as areas of high biodiversity value outside protected areas, an organization can identify and understand certain risks associated with biodiversity.
-Monitoring which activities are taking place in both protected areas and areas of high biodiversity value outside protected areas makes it possible for the reporting organization to reduce the risks of impacts.
+Monitoring which activities are taking place in both protected areas and areas of high biodiversity value outside protected areas.
 It also makes it possible for the organization to manage impacts on biodiversity or avoid mismanagement.
 Failure to adequately manage such impacts may result in reputational damage, delays in obtaining planning permission, and the loss of a social license to operate.

 - 2.1 Identify operational sites owned, leased, managed in, located in, adjacent to, or that contain protected areas and areas of high biodiversity value outside protected areas.
-Include sites for which future operations have been formally announced. - 2.2 Report the following information for each operational site identified above: - · Geographic location; - Subsurface and/or underground land that may be owned, leased, or managed by the organization; - Position in relation to protected area (in the area, adjacent to, or containing portions of the protected area) and high biodiversity value area outside protected area; - Type of operation (office, manufacturing/ production, or extractive); - Size of operational site in km2; - Biodiversity value characterized by: - The attribute of the protected area and high biodiversity value area outside protected area (terrestrial, freshwater, or maritime ecosystem); and - Listing of protected status (e.g., IUCN Protected Area Management Category, Ramsar Convention, national legislation, Natura 2000 site, etc.).
+Include sites for which future operations have been formally announced. - 2.2 Report the following information for each operational site identified above: - Geographic location; - Subsurface and/or underground land that may be owned, leased, or managed by the organization; - Position in relation to protected area (in the area, adjacent to, or containing portions of the protected area) and high biodiversity value area outside protected area; - Type of operation (office, manufacturing/ production, or extractive); - Size of operational site in km; - Biodiversity value characterized by: - The attribute of the protected area and high biodiversity value area outside protected area (terrestrial, freshwater, or maritime ecosystem); and - Listing of protected status (e.g., IUCN Protected Area Management Category, Ramsar Convention, national legislation, Natura 2000 site, etc.).